View Jane Perkins's Obituary on citizen-times.com and share memories

 Mimi was preceded in death by her husband of 50 years, David Ancil Perkins; her sister, Mary Lee White and husband Olen White; her brother, Samuel A. Mars Jr.; her sons-in-law, Gene Phipps and Bill Watkins; and survived by her sister-in-law, Sue Mars.
 Mimi is remembered with love by her two daughters, Pamela Phipps and Patricia Watkins, both of Charlotte; two grandsons, David Phipps and his wife Katie of Greenville, SC; Michael Phipps and his wife Lauren of Charlotte; and four great-grandchildren, Wyatt, James, Ellis, and Claire.

 After a private committal service at Sharon Memorial Park, a memorial service will be held Saturday, November 16, 2019 at 2:00 PM at Carmel Presbyterian Church in Charlotte, NC with a reception to follow.
 The family extends its heartfelt appreciation to the doctors and nurses that cared for Mimi for many years in such a loving way.
-In lieu of flowers, the family requests that memorials be sent to Carolina Breast Friends and Billy Graham Evangelistic Association.
+In lieu of flowers, the family requests that memorials be sent to Carolina Breast Friends, 1607 E. Morehead St., Charlotte, NC 28207 or the Billy Graham Library, 4330 Westmont Drive, Charlotte, NC 28217.

 Arrangements are in the care of Kenneth W. Poe Funeral & Cremation Service, 1321 Berkeley Ave., Charlotte, NC 28204; (704) 641-7606.
 Online condolences can be shared at www.kennethpoeservices.com.